overhangio/tutor-mfe/README.rst

 - As of Tutor v16 (Palm release) it is no longer possible to add new MFEs by creating ``*_MFE_APP`` settings.
 Instead, users must implement the approach described below.
 - As of Tutor v17 (Quince release) you must make sure that the git URL of your MFE repository ends with ``.git``.
 Otherwise the plugin build will fail.
+- As of Tutor v18 (Redwood release) all MFEs must provide a ``make pull_translations`` command.
+Otherwise the plugin build will fail.
+Providing an empty command is enough to bypass this requirement.
+See the `Custom translations section <#mfe-custom-translations>`_ for more information.

 Other MFE developers can take advantage of this plugin to deploy their own MFEs.
 To declare a new MFE, create a Tutor plugin and add your MFE configuration to the ``tutormfe.hooks.MFE_APPS`` filter.
 This configuration should include the name, git repository (and optionally: git branch or tag) and development port.
 For example::